jgrebol/ESIpy/README.md

 # Further work
 - Function: Implementation for correlated wave functions.
-- Function: Aproximations for the MCI calculation in large systems.
+- Function: Approximations for the MCI calculation in large systems.
 - Utility: Compute the exact MCI for n=14 from precomputed permutations.